Sark: Oblivious Integrity Without Global State: Introduction

-\textit{Describing the implementation and tradeoffs in the design of Sark, a local-first integrity system that generates proofs that can be verified with a blockchain.} Section 2.1 provides an overview of Sark's motivation and high-level design objectives, and 2.2 situates it within a discourse of oblivious payments beginning with David Chaum's work from 1983.
-In Section 3 we describe the design, architecture, protocol, and implementation of Sark, offering a high-level summary of its design assumptions.
-In Section 4 we critically analyse our work, comparing Sark's design with existing systems on three axes: \textit{Confidentiality}, \textit{Availability}, and \textit{Integrity}, which we describe in Section 4.1.\footnote{The so-called `CIA Triad' of data security.~\cite{nist_cia}} We then discuss the conceptions of global centrality and local centrality (Section 4.2), before finishing our analysis with some indicative performance benchmarks (Section 4.3).
+In Section 3 we describe the architecture, protocol, and implementation of Sark, offering a summary of its design goals.\footnote{Initially, we analyse Sark in the context of being run in a permissioned or consortium context.
+This is discussed in Sections 4.1-4.3.} In Section 4 we critically analyse our work, describing a threat model in Section 4.1, before comparing Sark's design with existing systems on three axes: \textit{Confidentiality}, \textit{Availability}, and \textit{Integrity}, in Section 4.2.\footnote{The so-called `CIA Triad' of data security.~\cite{nist_cia}} We then analyse global centrality and local centrality in Section 4.3.\footnote{Global centrality being dependence on a single node (or small number of nodes) at the centre of the network, and local centrality being dependence on a single node (or small number of nodes) at the edge.} Finally, in Section 4.4 we describe `communities' of Porters.

-Finally, in Section 5 we suggest some avenues for future research or additional development.
-In concluding, we note that although Sark has local centrality, its lack of global state makes it a radically more decentralized system than those that depend on a global ledger.
+In concluding, we note that although Sark has local centrality, its lack of global state makes it a radically more decentralized system in terms of its \textit{governance topology} than those that depend on a global ledger.
+Sark has virtually no dependency on global governance, and Porters (relays) are independent, not requiring co-ordination or consensus to operate.
 Whether or not users find obliviousness to be a source of trust and confidence remains to be seen.
-Still, this difference in institutional and trust topology is implied by the work of Davidson et al.~\cite{DAVIDSON_DE_FILIPPI_POTTS_2018} and De Filippi et al.~\cite{DEFILIPPI2020101284} (amongst others) on blockchain-as-institution, a subject that we intend to return to in a future paper.
+This difference in institutional and trust topology is implied by the work of Davidson et al.~\cite{DAVIDSON_DE_FILIPPI_POTTS_2018} and De Filippi et al.~\cite{DEFILIPPI2020101284} (amongst others) on the blockchain as institution.